AI-Grid/rplsl/README.md

 Cooldowns operate so that they apply to each player, not the loot drop itself.
 When a player gets a drop, a time delay is calculated and sent to the server.
 It is this delay which is used before the player can receive an item from this loot drop again.
 For example, if the cooldown is 3600 (1 hour) and the `cooldown_seconds_variation_percent` is .25, then the time selected will 1 hour +/- 15 minutes (.25 * 1 hr); that is, 45 minutes to 1 hour 15 minutes.
 This feature was added to prevent hoppers from hopping over, collecting, leaving.
 Stay and roleplay!

-As an additional note, on the server-side you are able to set the maximum number of drops per player for a 24 hour rolling window.
+As an additional note, on the php-mysql you are able to set the maximum number of drops per player for a 24 hour rolling window.
 That will be discussed when that script is uploaded.

 ### Crafting Machines

 A crafting machine takes one or more items (drops or usable items) in various quantities, delivers a different item, then deletes the items.
 This system is setup to allow a crafting machine to deliver one of two objects which are labeled the good object and the critical failure object (my fancy word for saying bad).
-Each crafting machine must be made of 2 prims with the root prim containing the good object and the [sl-rp-crafting-machine](https://github.com/martysl/rplsl/blob/master/sl-rp-crafting-machine) script.
-One (and only one) of the linked prims must contain a critical failure object (If you don't want those, lie and put the good object in it too) and the script [sl-rp-crafting-machine-crit-failure](https://github.com/martysl/rplsl/blob/master/sl-rp-crafting-machine-crit-failure).
+Each crafting machine must be made of 2 prims with the root prim containing the good object and the [sl-rp-crafting-machine](https://github.com/martysl/rplsl/blob/master/lsl/sl-rp-crafting-machine) script.
+One (and only one) of the linked prims must contain a critical failure object (If you don't want those, lie and put the good object in it too) and the script [sl-rp-crafting-machine-crit-failure](https://github.com/martysl/rplsl/blob/master/lsl/sl-rp-crafting-machine-crit-failure).

 #### The Crafting Machine

-The root object of the crafting machine must contain the [sl-rp-crafting-machine](https://github.com/martysl/rplsl/blob/master/sl-rp-crafting-machine) script with these variables configured:
+The root object of the crafting machine must contain the [sl-rp-crafting-machine](https://github.com/martysl/rplsl/blob/master/lsl/sl-rp-crafting-machine) script with these variables configured:

 * `machine_name` -- the name of the crafting machine.
-It should match what is put in [sl-rp-crafting-machine-crit-failure](https://github.com/martysl/rplsl/blob/master/sl-rp-crafting-machine-crit-failure)
+It should match what is put in [sl-rp-crafting-machine-crit-failure](https://github.com/martysl/rplsl/blob/master/lsl/sl-rp-crafting-machine-crit-failure)
 * `ingredients` -- Strided list of the format `"_ITEM_NAME_", (integer)qty_required, 0` (Comment: The last 0 is used as a placeholder when counting players' dropped items)
 * `produced_item` -- The name of the object in inventory which will be given when the required number of each ingredient is in the device and the player clicks it.
-MUST match what is set in [sl-rp-crafting-machine-crit-failure](https://github.com/martysl/rplsl/blob/master/sl-rp-crafting-machine-crit-failure)
+MUST match what is set in [sl-rp-crafting-machine-crit-failure](https://github.com/martysl/rplsl/blob/master/lsl/sl-rp-crafting-machine-crit-failure)
 * `min_level` -- The minimum required player level to use this crafting machine
 * `failure_message`
 * `success_rate` -- The percentage as a whole number where the desired item is given to the player.